 The Norwood Scale: Hair Loss Stages

-Norwood Scale: 7 Stages of Hair Loss
+Norwood Scale: Seven Stages of Hair Loss

 Stage 3: The first signs of significant hair loss or clinical balding are seen in this stage.
 The hairline recedes further into a U, M, or V shape.
 In this stage, the crown also starts to thin.
 In some cases, the crown may already have given way to a bald spot on the scalp (vertex).

-Stage 4: Hair loss continues to progress more severely with little to no hair on the vertex.
+Stage 4: Hair loss continues to progress more severely, with little to no hair on the vertex.
 A strip of hair now separates the two areas of hair loss and connects to the hair on the sides of the head.

 Stage 5: The receding hairline and the bald spot on the crown grow significantly larger.
-Compared to the strip of hair in stage 4, the hair between the two balding areas is much thinner.
+Compared to the strip of hair in stage four, the hair between the two balding areas is much thinner.

 Stage 6: The balding areas on the forefront and crown join together with no strip of hair connecting them.
 In this stage, a person is mostly bald, although there may be hair still on the sides of the head.

-Diagnosis of Hair Loss
+Diagnosis and Solutions for Hair Loss

 Hair loss is usually diagnosed by a hair loss specialist or a dermatologist.
 The hair will be examined closely to determine the extent of hair loss.
-A provider will try to rule out other possible causes of hair loss such as medications, diet, and hair care products.
+A provider will try to rule out other possible causes of hair loss, such as medications, diet, and hair care products.
+Once male pattern baldness is diagnosed, a provider will go through your available treatment options.
+Hair loss can be treated in the following ways:

 Hair Loss Medications

 Medications like minoxidil, also known as Rogaine, can be applied directly to the scalp.
 Finasteride is an oral medication that is FDA-approved to treat male pattern hair loss.
 Also known as Propecia, finasteride prevents the conversion of testosterone to dihydrotestosterone (DHT), a hormone responsible for hair loss in men.
-Rogaine and Propecia often are accompanied by side effects that can become negative in a man’s day to day life.
+Rogaine and Propecia often are accompanied by side effects that can become negative in a man’s day-to-day life.

 Hair Transplantation